korben546/RegSite/README.md

 the site should be accessed at http://localhost:3000 or http://reg.localhost:3000

+use ruby console to give your user admin and bypass email confimation

+user = User.find_by(email: 'test@email.com')
+user.update(confirmed_at: Time.now)
+user.update_attribute :admin, true

+as an admin when logged in you see entire list of registrations in index view,

 Glossary
 gems - Ruby Packages
 rvm - Ruby Version Manager used so you can have multiple ruby versions on your pc at once